Who is Responsible for Your Personal Data

 We determine the purposes and manner in which your personal data is collected, used and/or disclosed and managed in line with AstraZeneca’s internal global privacy standards

 AstraZeneca takes the privacy and security of your personal data very seriously.
-This Privacy Notice outlines what personal data We may collect about you and how we may use it.
+This Privacy Notice outlines the categories of personal data We may collect about you and how We may use it.

 What Information Do We Collect and How Do We Use It?

-If you need to register to use this website, or complete an online form, or send us an email (e.g. to obtain email updates or ask us to send you further information and/or to send you invitations to participate in scientific meetings, promotional events, cooperation opportunities and surveys), then we may collect and use personal data about you such as:
+If you register to use this website, or complete an online form, or send Us an email (e.g. to obtain email updates or ask Us to send you further information and/or to send you invitations to participate in scientific meetings, promotional events, cooperation opportunities and surveys), then We may collect and use personal data about you such as:

 - Email address